petervancleave/Hasher-2.0/README.md

 Requirements -
 Python 3.x
-Dependencies: bcrypt, which can be installed using pip install bcrypt
+Dependencies: bcrypt, which can be installed using pip install bcrypt.

 Usage
 Clone the repository,

-Install dependencies, run the application
+Install dependencies, run the application.